MaastrichtU-IDS/dsri-documentation/website/docs/jupyterhub-spark.md

 ---
 id: jupyterhub-spark
-title: JupyterHub
+title: JupyterHub with Spark
 ---

 JupyterHub is ideal to enable multiple users easily start predefined workspaces in the same project.
+The complimentary Apache Spark cluster can be used from the workspaces to perform distributed processing.

 ## 🧊 Install kfctl